jonathansayer/clothing_retailer/README.md

 The Code is written on a Rails framework.
 As much as working with Rails has made it a lot easier when working with the database, and I belive easier for the user setup the database, the website could have been built on a framework such as Sinatra to retain code simplicity.
 However, having said that, a huge effort has gone into code refacotring and improving readability on the current framework.
 At the moment there is no easy way to increase the quantity of a product already in the basket.
 A user has to go back to the shopping page and add the item to the basket again.
 An improvement would be to add a button which simply imcreases the quantity.
+Also there is no JavaScript currently being implemented in the front end.
+This makes removing items from the cart less smooth in terms of user experience due to reloading the page.
+Improvements would be to use Javascript so that the page does not have to reload when removing items from the cart.
 I will continue to work on these improvements and develope my front end skills.